TheSirC/HypeDown/README.md

 --help          Show this help
 --account       Specify the account name
 --page          Specify the page number
---limit         (optional) Specify the maximum number of tracks to download
+--threads       Threads which can use to download --limit         (optional) Specify the maximum number of tracks to download --dry           Runs the program without downloading the tracks
 ```

 ## Acknowledgements